tybenz12/Exercise3/03_exercises.md

 ```

 ![](03_exercises_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

+  **Given the fact that I drive through DC on a pretty regular basis, I would guess that the majority of the higher casual rentals are near the big landmark tourist spots, like the National Zoo that I believe would be represented by the clump in the top left corner of the map.
+The spots in the middle clump with the lightest blue are near the White House, Washington Monument, and the National Mall.**

 **DID YOU REMEMBER TO GO BACK AND CHANGE THIS SET OF EXERCISES TO THE LARGER DATASET?
 IF NOT, DO THAT NOW.**